-The Lithuanian president approved the legislative package aimed to fight the negative consequences of the coronavirus.
-On the 19th of March, new amendments of the Lithuanian labour code entered into force.
+The Lithuanian president approved yesterday the legislative package aimed to fight the negative consequences of the coronavirus.
+Yesterday, new amendments of the Lithuanian labour code entered into force.

 According to the new amendments, employers may declare downtime for an employee or a group of employees if a state of emergency or quarantine is declared by the Lithuanian Government and the employer cannot provide the employees with work according to the employment agreement.